satellitecomponent/Neurite/README.md

       <p><a href="https://en.wikipedia.org/wiki/Markdown">Markdown</a> formatted, <a href="https://en.wikipedia.org/wiki/File_synchronization">bi-directional synchronization</a> between UI-focused <a href="https://en.wikipedia.org/wiki/Mind_map">Mind-Mapping</a> and text-based <a href="https://en.wikipedia.org/wiki/Hyperlink">hyperlinking</a>.</p>
       <ul>
         <li><strong>FractalGPT</strong>: Engage with non-linear, rhizomatic memory through our biomimetic interface.</li>
-        <li><strong>Local AI</strong>: Privacy-focused, connect to any locally hosted instance of Ollama.</li>
+        <li><strong>Local AI</strong>: Privacy-focused, connect to any locally hosted instance of Ollama or your own custom endpoint.</li>
-        <li><strong>Vector Embeddings</strong>: Grow a database of memories that can be switched out as context for an increasing number of Ai systems.</li>
+        <li><strong>Vector Embeddings</strong>: Grow a database of memories that can switch out as context for an increasing number of Ai systems.</li>
-        <li><strong>Chaos and Order</strong>: Navigate through the depths of a non-linear environment for grappling with the interplay between logic and irrationality</li>
+        <li><strong>Chaos and Order</strong>: Navigate through the depths of Neurite's non-linear environment at the boundary between stability and disorder.</li>
       </ul>
     </td>
     <!-- Top Right: Image -->